cauyrd/ScanIndel/README.md

 	*.mapping.indel.vcf	:VCF file includes putative INDELs from softclipping read re-alignment.
 	*.assembly.indel.vcf	:VCF file includes putative INDELs from de novo assembly.
 	*.merged.indel.vcf	:VCF file that include all putative INDELs by merging the results from *mapping.indel.vcf and *.assembly.indel.vcf
+#### Example:
+To run a test example, please go to folder 'example' and follow the README file to run test data.